maxlath/wikibase-cli/README.md

 * `-v, --verbose`: log the generated request

 #### wd open
-A command to open an entity's or property's page on Wikidata in a browser (yep, you can be that lazy)
+A command to open a pages on Wikidata in a browser from the command line (yep, you can be that lazy)

+##### open entities and properties pages
 ```sh
 wd open Q123
 # opens https://wikidata.org/wiki/Q123 in your default browser